Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-principles/standards-vs-abstractions.md

 have a high capacity to tackle these things and other higher priority work is done can we create these libraries and abstractions.
-Even then, we might not want to do it because we don't want to manage our own custom stuff, and so we should contribute them to existing frameworks, libraries or at least create our own open source stuff, so that they can BE industry-standard components - at which point the Product organisation is becoming a Software organisation (at least partly).
+Even then, we might not want to do it because we don't want to manage our own custom stuff, and so we should contribute them to existing frameworks, libraries or at least create our own open source stuff, so that they can BE industry-standard components - at which point the Product Organisation is becoming a Software Organisation (at least partly).

 ## Real-world examples